 Counsel to Boehringer Ingelheim in In re Aggrenox Antitrust Litigation MDL (D. Conn.) concerning competitive effects of patent settlement agreement.

-Counsel to Allergan and Warner Chilcott in antitrust class action actions brought as to the branded drug Asacol® concerning the competitive effects of a patent settlement agreement and alleging "product hopping."
+Counsel to Allergan and Warner Chilcott in antitrust class actions brought as to the branded drug Asacol® concerning the competitive effects of a patent settlement agreement and alleging "product hopping."

 Counsel to Allergan in antitrust litigation brought in the federal courts by the Federal Trade Commission and State Attorney Generals concerning the branded drug Lidoderm® and the competitive effects of a patent settlement agreement.